multiverse-os/oht/README.md

 **Streaming** - 1-to-1 peer streaming of data/music/video, possibly using WebRTC. *WebRTC* can be intergrated using existing websockets p2p connections, the onion address bypasses the need for NAT transversal, allowing serverless p2p webRTC connections to be established without a stun/turn server.
 WebRTC must be modified to only offer onion service ice candidates, early research has begun on this topic.

 **User Interface** - Provide several ways to implement a user interface for the distributed application.
 Web interface available through an individual onion address.
 Terminal command line interface and console for interacting with the DHT.
+A text only browser may be an effective way to rapid prototype fairly complex terminal based UIs.
 Basic GUI client using QT/wxWidgets or possibly a standalone browser executable for desktop clients.

-**Localization** - Localization built into the framework from the beginning.
+**Localization** - Localization is important and needs to be designed to exist within the framework from the beginning.

 ### Roadmap